 He is an Associate Artist with Epic Theatre Ensemble in New York City, where he writes, teaches and acts.
 He is also an advisory board member of New Yorks Wingspan Arts, and a member of the Ensemble Studio Theatre.

 Thiessen is also Project Associate for the New Play Frontiers program at People's Light And Theatre in Malvern, PA.

-Thiessen divides his time between Winnipeg and New York City with his fiance, the acclamimed novelist Susie Moloney.
+Thiessen divides his time between Canada and New York City with his wife, the acclamimed novelist Susie Moloney.